Skip to content

 Activities and artifacts give the work its shape

-A HELIX project produces artifacts across seven activities: Discover, Frame, Design, Test, Build, Deploy, Iterate.
-Each owns a specific set of artifact types — vision documents in Discover, PRDs and feature specs in Frame, ADRs and designs in Design, test plans in Test, implementation work in Build, runbooks and monitoring in Deploy, alignment reviews and metrics in Iterate.
+A HELIX project produces artifacts, meaning concrete project documents, across seven activities: Discover, Frame, Design, Test, Build, Deploy, Iterate.
+Each owns a specific set of artifact types: vision documents in Discover, PRDs and feature specs in Frame, ADRs and designs in Design, test plans in Test, implementation work in Build, runbooks and monitoring in Deploy, reviews and metrics in Iterate.

-The activities are connected by authority.
+Authority connects the activities.
 A vision change propagates downstream; a failing test reveals a missing requirement; a production metric revises the PRD.
-Forty-plus artifact types each have a defined role, an authoring prompt, a template, and a place in the authority order.
+Forty-plus artifact types each have a defined role, an authoring prompt, a template, and a place in the authority hierarchy.
 When an artifact is missing or stale, HELIX knows which activity produces it.
-When two artifacts disagree, the higher one wins.
+When two artifacts disagree, the higher-authority artifact governs.

 Concerns inject standards across activities

-Cross-cutting concerns — accessibility requirements, the project’s tech stack, observability strategy, security posture — are declared once and propagated into every relevant bead via a context digest.
-An agent claiming a bead inherits the active concerns automatically.
+A project declares cross-cutting concerns once, such as accessibility requirements, tech stack, observability strategy, and security posture, and HELIX propagates them into downstream artifacts and runtime work context.
+An agent receives the active concerns before it changes files.
 Stack drift, convention drift, and quality-attribute amnesia stop being problems an operator has to remember to fix.

 This is HELIX’s answer to “every project needs consistency” without forcing any specific tech stack on the framework itself.
 The standards are project-owned.
 The injection mechanism is universal.

-HELIX ships a single skill that reads a project’s governing artifacts, identifies drift, gaps, and contradictions, and produces a plan to close them.
+HELIX ships a single skill that reads a project’s governing artifacts, selects the relevant workflow mode, identifies drift, gaps, and contradictions, and produces a plan to close them.
 It runs against any HELIX-shaped artifact tree on any runtime that can read and write markdown.
-The runtime executes the plan; HELIX just keeps the documents honest.
+The runtime executes the plan; HELIX keeps the documents consistent with each other.

-When something requires human judgment the system cannot make for itself — authority missing, ambiguity beyond automation, a product question only the team can answer — the alignment plan surfaces it and waits.
+When something requires human judgment the system cannot make for itself (authority missing, ambiguity beyond automation, or a product question only the team can answer), the alignment plan surfaces it and waits.

 What this shape buys you